-Career transitions mean change, and change is never easy.
-It can be exiting and energizing, but there’s the unknown that must be contended with.
+Change is never easy.
+While it certainly can be exiting and energizing, there’s always the unknown.
 What might you expect in your new role?
 How will it feel to be out of your current comfort zone?
 What will you do now that you’ve been downsized?

 New Position.
-Successful onboarding requires both efforts from the organization and the new employee.
+Successful onboarding (in person or remote) requires both efforts from the organization and the new employee.
 Too often individuals rely on their new company or supervisor to provide them with a first 90-day success plan, which can be detrimental.
 Organizations hire individuals who can hit the ground running, who even with the learning curve will be productive.
 Working with a career coach to determine how best to navigate newness is a great idea and should be part of any career transitions coaching process.
 This should include how to manage up and conduct crucial conversations, coupled with a solid approach for pursuing career advancement.